-Plan an online event in or around February for Rare Disease Day to heighten awareness of rare diseases in your community.
+Plan an online or face-to-face event in or around February for Rare Disease Day to heighten awareness of rare diseases in your community.
 Here are some successful ideas from global organisers:

-- Host a webinar. - Illuminate a building for Rare Disease Day: see our toolkit and webinar for top tips. - Raise awareness on Facebook and Instagram Live, and invite your friends. - Hold an art, photography, or essay-writing competition. - Organise a socially distanced walk. - Plan a sporting event. - Present a manifesto to your local authorities.
+- Host a webinar. - Illuminate a building for Rare Disease Day: see our toolkit and webinar for top tips. - Raise awareness on Facebook and Instagram Live, and invite your friends. - Hold an art, photography, or essay-writing competition. - Organise a sporting event such as a walk. - Plan an event with your local schools. - Present a manifesto to your local authorities.